 We love this pork in so many ways.
 It’s incredibly versatile and takes on a number of different flavor profiles very well.
 Here are some of our favorites.

 - Keto BBQ Sauce – Make your own sugar free BBQ Sauce.

-- Huevos Rancheros – Heat a couple ounces of pork and top with fried or scrambled eggs, cheese and 1-2 tbsp sugar free salsa.
+- Jueves Rancheros – Heat a couple of ounces of pork and top with fried or scrambled eggs, cheese, and 1-2 tbsp sugar-free salsa.

 - Caesar – Our superfood Caesar Fat Booster Dressing is awesome on pork!

-- Italian-ish – Top it with our fat booster Alfredo Sauce.
-I put the Alfredo Sauce on my veggies, too!
+- Italian-ish – Top it with our fat booster Alfredo Sauce…heck, I put the Alfredo Sauce on my veggies too.

 - Wrap – We love Folio Cheese Wraps!
 Heat the pork and set aside.
 Microwave the wrap separately for a few seconds, add the pork, some mayo, and fresh spinach.

 Easy Pulled Pork Recipe – Keto Meal Prep

 - 1 small Onion

 - Trim the pork roast of excess fat.
 Just remove some from the thickest parts of the fat layer, leaving some fat for flavor.
 Liberally salt and pepper the whole roast.